russellh76/homebridge-sonybraviaswitchestv/README.md

 Probably makes more sense to just add all possible channel combinations to the existing config.

 TODO 2:
 I can implement polling for status on volume, mute, the input options.
+Set a polling value in config.json for off/on timing.

 TODO 3:
 I've left Video1 and Video2 out.